 One especially unusual model (with a 50 mm centre height that took 10 mm collets) had the motor built neatly into the amply dimensioned foot with the initial drive by a worm gear on the motor's spindle to a worm wheel carried on layshaft beneath the spindle - and from there to the spindle pulley by the usual round belt.

 Clement offered an unusually wide range of extras that began to rival, if not quite match, the numbers offered by European manufacturers such as Schaublin, Boley, Leinen, Lorch, Wolf Jahn and Pultra.
-Accessories offered included the 'Clement Combined Lathe Attachment', a precision ring-scroll 3-jaw chuck; tip-over hand rest; 14 changewheels for English threads and a further 14 for metric screwcutting; a drill chuck to fit headstock or tailstock; a faceplate of the "Universal" type with jaws; a vast range of collets from a No. 3 (0.0118") to a number 115 (0.4375"); stepped collets from a number 1 to a number 5 to hold watch plates; stepped clock-wheel holding collets; cementing brasses; blank collets; a variable-speed motor-drive system; an ordinary compound slide (cross and top slide) and a three-tier slide not dissimilar to that more commonly found on Derbyshire watchmakers' lathes.
+Accessories offered included the 'Clement Combined Lathe Attachment', a precision ring-scroll 3-jaw chuck; a rather special tailstock, tip-over hand rest; 14 changewheels for English threads and a further 14 for metric screwcutting; a drill chuck to fit headstock or tailstock; a faceplate of the "Universal" type with jaws; a vast range of collets from a No. 3 (0.0118") to a number 115 (0.4375"); stepped collets from a number 1 to a number 5 to hold watch plates; stepped clock-wheel holding collets; cementing brasses; blank collets; a variable-speed motor-drive system; an ordinary compound slide (cross and top slide) and a three-tier slide not dissimilar to that more commonly found on Derbyshire watchmakers' lathes.
 Also listed were various polishing, grinding, milling and gear-cutting spindles (held on the tool slide and powered from an overhead drive system), a pivot polisher, a universal faceplate with reversible jaws and a number of different tailstocks including the long-established "combination" type.
 The lathe could also be fitted with a miniature bed-mounted capstan turret - probably the most difficult-to-find accessory of all.

 In March 1946 the basic lathe, consisting of just the headstock and bed, was priced from $108.75 for the shortest model to £139.95 for the longest.
 However, if all the accessories mentioned above were added the price rose to over $1350 - but that excluded collets - these ranging from $3.75 to $6 each.